 The Bascom Lodge bunk room had one of the most uncomfortable beds I've ever slept on, and I didn't really sleep well last night.
-This almost made it easier to get up early, since it meant getting out of an uncomfortable bed, so I got up around 5:40, and we were gone about 20 minutes later.
+This almost made it easier to get up early, since it meant getting out of an uncomfortable bed.
+I got up around 5:40, and Papa Monkey, Rainbow, and I were gone about 20 minutes later.

 On the way to the trailhead, we stopped at Renee's Diner.
 There, I ordered the "super hungry man" breakfast platter, which turned out to be more food than I could eat.
 (It was all delicious, though.)
 We then went to the MA 2 trailhead, skipping ahead 6.3 miles we'll fill in tomorrow, and dropped Rainbow off, so he could hike north.
 Papa Monkey and I then proceeded to the VT 9 trailhead, and started our southbound hike around 8:45.